Regional Conferences

 • Germany: 1 episcopal area

-• Northern Europe, Baltics and Ukraine: 1 episcopal area
+• Nordic-Baltic-Ukraine: 1 episcopal area

-Contact Information for Episcopal Areas in Europe
+Contact Information for episcopal areas in Europe

 Learn about the history and development in Europe